Experimental investigation relating free-surface features to sub-surface turbulence: Experimental and numerical flow data: acquisition and characterization

-Both surface and velocity fields were measured simultaneously at a sampling frequency of $15$\,Hz, with 20 one-minute ensembles per case, leading to 18~000 realisations per test case.
-We introduced a short time delay of approximately $3$\,ms between the two acquisitions to prevent laser light saturation in the profilometry images.
+Both surface and velocity fields were measured simultaneously at a sampling frequency of $15$\,Hz, with 20 one-minute cycles per case, leading to 18~000 realizations per test case.
+We introduced a short time delay of approximately $3$\,ms between the acquisition of the PIV and the surface topology to prevent laser light saturation in the profilometry images.